ogallagher/touch-keyboard-proto/readme.md

 ## Test/evaluate mode

-A free-form, unmonitored text area.
+An unmonitored composer text area.

-Integrate with an existing typing test service to evaluate one's performance with the current keyboard.
+Eventually integrate with an existing typing test service to evaluate one's performance with the current keyboard.

 ## Save and share